-Alongside its Certified Personal Trainer (CPT) certification, which is accredited by the NCCA, NASM additionally presents dynamic career path opportunities with advanced credentials in corrective exercise, performance enhancement and sport-specific conditioning, as well as continuing education courses in various health and fitness niches.
+Alongside offering its Certified Personal Trainer (CPT) certification, which is accredited by the NCCA, NASM presents dynamic career path opportunities with advanced credentials in corrective exercise and performance enhancement, in addition to continuing education programs covering special populations.

 NASM’s emphasis on continuing and advanced education serves to assist today’s health and fitness experts in enriching their careers while better enabling their clients to lead more healthy lifestyles.
 The institution has established its brand as being synonymous with high quality evidence-based teaching that prioritizes proficiency, advancement, and outcomes.